tek604/fs2025/README.md

 Mod download links:
 The list of mods in use on the Pepega Squadron Farm.
+When adding a new mod, don't forget to update the version numbers table and change log.

 savegame1:
 The farm, as downloaded from the server.
 When committing this file, you should